Solomon Townsend: Ironworks

 When Townsend returned from England and France, the American colonies were fully engaged in revolution against the British.
-The family's home in Oyster Bay was at the time occupied by the British Army, (see Raynham Hall Museum.
+The family's home in Oyster Bay was at the time occupied by the British Army, (see Raynham Hall Museum).
 Townsend, as a commissioned midshipman in the US Navy was unable to return to the town as a result.
 Townsend instead traveled to the home of his cousin, Peter Townsend in Newburgh NY, proprietor of the Stirling Iron Works, creator of the Hudson River Chain which kept the British Navy from sailing up the Hudson River during the war.

 Townsend married his cousin Anne, Peter Townsend's eldest daughter.
 After the war they briefly returned to the family home Raynham Hall in Oyster Bay Long Island in New York, currently preserved as a museum, the Raynham Hall Museum.
 Some time later he purchased land near his father-in-law in Orange County, New York.
-Throughout the mid-18th century significant new reserves of iron were discovered in the area and Townsend established an extensive iron works known as the Augusta Forge in Tuxedo Park, New York, associated with his father-in-law's Stirling Iron.
+Throughout the mid-18th century significant new reserves of iron were discovered in the area and Townsend established an extensive iron works known as the Augusta Forge in Tuxedo Park, New York, associated with his father-in-law's Sterling Iron Works.